-- 3.2.1.
-The rating level of the industrial or commercial sound source should, where practicable, achieve a level no greater than the representative background sound, when measured in accordance with BS 4142:2014 + A1: 2019.
+3.2.1 The rating level of the industrial or commercial sound source should, where practicable, achieve a level no greater than the representative background sound, when measured in accordance with BS 4142:2014 + A1: 2019.
 There may be instances, for specific sites, where a rating level below background is deemed appropriate.
 This can be determined through discussion with the Local Planning Authority (LPA).
 A rating level below background may be required if there are concerns for potential noise creep, for example in a High Street setting.
 It is considered that meeting this criterion would avoid adverse noise impacts, in the interests of ensuring a good standard of amenity and protecting human health.
 Where these criteria are not attainable, the noise report should explain why, and how best practicable means will be implemented to control noise in order to satisfy the LPA that the development is acceptable.
-At all times the reports shall have regard to the context. - 3.2.2.
-To assist in the interpretation and application of BS 4142:2014+A1:2019, the applications for kennels and other animal boarding and breeding establishments, being commercial in nature, are considered to be within scope of BS4142.
+At all times the reports shall have regard to the context.
+Good Acoustic Design will be a consideration for any mitigation proposals.

+- 3.2.2 To assist in the interpretation and application of BS 4142:2014+A1:2019, the applications for kennels and other animal boarding and breeding establishments, being commercial in nature, are considered to be within scope of BS4142.
 However, the sounds of animals in purely a residential setting are not.
-Similarly there may be other occasions when sources giving rise to sounds of an industrial or commercial nature are located in a non-commercial setting.
+Of note, an assessment in accordance with BS4142 may not be deemed adequate on its own and other Standards, metrics and parameters may also need consideration.
+For example, when considering children's nurseries, kennels or other difficult to predict noise sources, consideration should be given to the time, frequency and duration of noise as well as the impact of intermittent noise.
+Metrics such as LAFmax may be appropriate to assess.
+It is advised to liaise with your Local Planning Authority, prior to conducting assessment in these circumstances. - 3.2.3 Similarly, there may be other occasions when sources giving rise to sounds of an industrial or commercial nature are located in a non-commercial setting.
 In such circumstances the local authority should be consulted to confirm whether a BS4142 assessment is acceptable.
-An example of such a source is a swimming pool pump house on a residential premises.
+An example of such a source is a swimming pool pump house on a residential premises. - 3.2.4 Of note, where industrial or commercial noise contributes to the acoustic environment but it is evident that it is not dominant it may be included in to a ProPG: Planning and Noise Assessment for new residential development.
+In this instance there may not be the requirement for a BS4142 assessment.